justinmeiners/efficient-programming-with-components/18_binary_insertion_sort.md

 Unfortunately, STL does not have insertion sort.
 Should it?
 Yes, it should.
-But, they threw it out from the public library[^sorts-in-stl].
+But they threw it out from the public library[^sorts-in-stl].
 At least put it in your library.
 It might not be called insertion sort.
 Maybe we should call it something else.
 What's a good name?
 This is not a bogus question.
-Finding a good name is important, because we want to lead people to use it when these three conditions are met.
+Finding a good name is important because we want to lead people to use it when these three conditions are met.
 Maybe, `sort_almost_sorted`.